IqtedarU/Crypto-News-ETL/README.md

 I then run a pretrained library to graph sentiments

+This Model also compares the Log Returns with the average sentiment direction to see direction matches

 Future Ideas:

-  - Compare to Market to see if sentiment agrees with Markets
+  - Get more Data
   - See if this can be used as a signal to trade when new news comes out
   - See how long news reaction(if any) stay in the market and for how long
   - See how variations of the same news from different sources affect sentiment and markets
-  - Use more Sources
-  - Use Finbert or other libraries and compare sentiments
+  - Use Finbert or other libraries and compare sentiments and see accuracy differences